Starlink

 So we’re talking the very fractional edges of the existing telecom market.

 In short, StarLink is going to reach those people who are having difficulty convincing their cable/telecom provider to expend the capital to wire them into hard-line broadband.
 It’s definitely not a humanitarian system to reach the poorest in the world.
-Even in Affluent countries such as France, the UK, and the USA, there are no signal areas where broadband is a dream for the schools, farms, and businesses stuck in one of these zones which currently have few options open to them 1.
+Even in Affluent countries such as France, the UK, and the USA, there are no signal areas where broadband is a dream for the schools, farms, and businesses stuck in one of these zones which currently have few options open to them2.

 The primary purpose of this has been stated clearly from the start.
 SpaceX will need billions in capital to create a working Mars colony.
 Starlink will be a cash-cow people, and businesses are willing to pay for it because it solves a problem not currently being solved by existing telecom groups.